Listening as a Friend

 As professional musicians, we are trained to identify flaws in less-than-stellar performances so that we can perfect our own music-making.
-Sometimes we use this criticism as a sort of defense mechanism, as if labeling what’s not working in another composer’s piece can improve our own work, or making a snarky post-concert comment to a friend will distance us from another musician’s flaws.
+We might even use this criticism as a sort of defense mechanism, as if labeling what’s not working in another concert or composition could improve our own music.

 But when we hear music made by a friend, something changes.
 When our own students are performing, we hear their imperfections, but we listen through them, too.
-When a friend achieves their best possible performance, we are elated.
+And when a friend achieves their best possible performance, we are elated for them.

-Many of my closest friends in Los Angeles are composers.
-Composer friends come with lots of premieres to attend.
-As an audience member attending so many concerts of new music, you can’t possibly love every piece.
-You do learn to quickly identify what you like about each new composition, though: a bit of orchestration that’s strikingly original.
+Many of my closest friends in Los Angeles are composers, and composer friends come with lots of premieres to attend.
+As an audience member attending so many concerts of new music, I don't love every piece.
+I have learned to quickly identify what I like about each new composition, though.
+A bit of orchestration that’s strikingly original.
 A moment when the music soars.
-A gesture that haunts you long after the piece has ended.
+A gesture that haunts me long after the piece has ended.

-You instinctively find each friend’s personality in their music.
-Over time, you hear their style evolve in each successive composition.
-You may not love all of the music they create equally, but you can always find something in it to praise.
-You don’t approach their music from a snarky, judgmental place; you approach it with a base level of love and respect.
+I can instinctively find each friend’s personality in their music.
+Over time, I hear their style evolving in each successive composition.
+I may not love all of the music they create equally, but I can always find something in it to praise.
+I don’t approach their music from a snarky, judgmental place; I approach it with a base level of love and respect.

-Lately, I’ve been challenging myself to find something to love in every piece and performance I hear, especially when I don’t know a single musician in the concert and catch my old overly-critical listening habits flaring up.
+Lately, I’ve been challenging myself to bring that approach to every composition and performance I hear, especially when I catch my old, overly-critical listening habits flaring back up.

 Now I’m challenging you to try this, too.
-At the start of a less-than-amazing composition or a bland performance, ask yourself how you would listen differently if that piece were written by a close friend or performed by one of your own students.
-What would you find in the music to compliment and praise?
-What could you find to love?
+At the start of a less-than-amazing composition or a bland performance, ask yourself how you would listen differently if that piece were written by a close friend or a student.
+What would you find in the music to praise?
+What choices do you admire?

-How different would our experience be if we went into every concert listening first for what we love and secondly with a critical ear?
+How different would our experience be if we went into every concert listening first for what we love, then with a critical ear?
 Could we approach our own music the same way, listening not only for flaws, but for what we’re doing really well?
-Can we teach our students, too, to compose, perform, and critique from a deep inner well of love and respect?
+And can we teach our students to compose, perform, and critique from the same inner well of love and respect?

 . . . . .